NicolasHug/Surprise/doc/source/getting_started.rst

 You may want to save your algorithm predictions along with all the usefull information about the algorithm.
-This way, you can run your algorithm once, save the results, and go back to them whenever you want to inspect in great details each of the predictions, and get a good insight on why your algorithm performs well (or bad!).
+This way, you can run your algorithm once, save the results, and go back to them whenever you want to inspect in greater details each of the predictions, and get a good insight on why your algorithm performs well (or bad!).
 RecSys provides with some tools to do that.